MegEngine/Documentation/source/development/contribute-to-docs/python-docstring-style-guide.rst

       class ExampleError(Exception):
-          """Exceptions are documented in the same way as classes.
+          r"""Exceptions are documented in the same way as classes.

           The __init__ method may be documented in either the class level docstring, or as a docstring on the __init__ method itself.